 The thyroid gland produces thyroid hormone, which regulates the metabolism of the entire body.
 There are many causes of thyroid malfunction.
 Nutrient deficiencies or excesses, autoimmune disorders, age and environmental toxin exposure can cause an overactive and/or an underactive thyroid.

-Many women with mild to moderate symptoms suffer from subclinical hypothyroidism, even if their lab tests are within normal ranges.
+Many people with mild to moderate symptoms suffer from subclinical hypothyroidism, even if their lab tests are within normal ranges.
 Here are some symptoms of hypothyroidism:

 - Dry skin, brittle nails